Don't hoard your engineering players, let them out in the field

 Sources of Inertia:

 Fear of the unknown: Stepping outside familiar territory can be daunting.
 Organizations might fear unintended consequences of disrupting established hierarchies or workflow patterns.
-Investment in the existing system: Resources have been poured into training, tools, and processes associated with the current system, creating a “sunk cost fallacy” that discourages change.
+Investment in the existing system: Resources have been poured into training, tools, and processes associated with the current system.
+This creates a “sunk cost fallacy” that discourages change.
 Lack of urgency: If the negative effects of hoarding haven’t become critically apparent, there might be a “wait-and-see” attitude, delaying action.
 Individual resistance: Managers who benefit from the existing power dynamics might resist changes that disrupt their control or influence.

 Here are some ways teams could overcome the inertia that binds them to underuse their talent.